pyeventsourcing/eventsourcing-eventstoredb/README.md

     assert trick_count + 2 == materialised_view.get_trick_counter()
 ```

-To implement a materialised view that uses PostgreSQL, please use the
-`PostgresTrackingRecorder` class from the `eventsourcing` library (see
-the library docs for more information about projecting the state of
+See the Python `eventsourcing` package documentation for more information about
-an event-sourced application into PostgreSQL).
+projecting the state of an event-sourced application into materialised views
+that use a durable database such as SQLite and PostgreSQL.

 ## More information